orblivion/desert-atlas/README.md

 Sandstorm is a user friendly platform for self-hosted web applications.
 Installation of the Sandstorm platform itself is pretty easy, and it updates itself in the background automatically.
 Once the platform is installed, everything is administered in-browser.
 Installing individual apps is like using an app store on the phone or desktop.
 The headaches of maintaning individual web apps are gone.

 From a developer's point of view it can be a double-edged sword.
 Sandstorm has usability and security features built in, taking care of a lot of the overhead, allowing devs to focus on the core features of the app.
 On the other hand, it comes with a lot of restrictions, which can be especially challenging when porting existing apps.
-Share-A-Map is a new app, but it reuses some existing components that took a little work to fit into Sandstorm's restrictions.
+Desert Atlas is a new app, but it reuses some existing components that took a little work to fit into Sandstorm's restrictions.

 You can read about Sandstorm's model in some depth [on their website](https://sandstorm.io/how-it-works), but we'll go over it briefly here.